Ukraine-Russia explained: A simple guide to what’s going on

 A 2015 peace agreement – the Minsk-2 agreement – was brokered by France and Germany to help end the large-scale battles.
 The 13-point agreement obliged Ukraine to offer autonomy to separatist regions and amnesty for the rebels while Ukraine would regain full control of its border with Russia in the rebel-held territories.

-The agreement is very complex however because Russia continues to insist it has not been a party in the conflict and is therefore not bound by its terms.
+The agreement is highly complex, however, because Moscow continues to insist it has not been a party in the conflict and is therefore not bound by its terms.

-Earlier this year, a spike in ceasefire violations in the east and a Russian troop concentration near Ukraine fueled war fears, but tensions abated when Moscow pulled back the bulk of its forces after maneuvers in April.
+Last year, a spike in ceasefire violations in the east and a Russian troop concentration near Ukraine fuelled fears that a new war was about to erupt but tensions abated when Moscow pulled back the bulk of its forces after manoeuvres in April.

 How is the situation at present?

-In early December 2021, US intelligence officials determined that Russia was planning to deploy 175,000 troops near Ukraine’s border in preparation for a possible invasion that they believed could begin in early 2022.
+In early December 2021, US intelligence officials determined that Russia was planning to deploy as many as 175,000 troops near Ukraine’s border in preparation for a possible invasion that they believed could begin in early 2022.

-Ukraine had complained in December that Moscow has kept over 90,000 troops near from the two countries’ border, warning that “large scale escalation” was possible in January.
+Kyiv had complained in December that Moscow has placed over 90,000 troops near from the two countries’ border, warning that “large scale escalation” was possible in January.

-Additionally, the commander-in-chief of the Ukrainian armed forces says Russia has about 2,100 military personnel in Ukraine’s rebel-controlled east and that Russian officers hold all commanding positions in the separatist forces.
+Additionally, the commander-in-chief of the Ukrainian armed forces said Russia has about 2,100 military personnel in Ukraine’s rebel-controlled east and that Russian officers hold all commanding positions in the separatist forces.

 Moscow has repeatedly denied the presence of its troops in eastern Ukraine, not providing any details about its military numbers and locations, saying that their deployment on its own territory should not concern anyone.

-Meanwhile Russia accuses Ukraine of breaching the 2015 Minsk-2 Agreement, and has criticised the West for failing to encourage Ukrainian compliance.
+Meanwhile, Russia has accused Ukraine of breaching the Minsk-2 agreement and has criticised the West for failing to encourage Ukrainian compliance.

-Amid the recriminations, Russia has rejected a four-way meeting with Ukraine, France and Germany, saying it is useless in view of Ukraine’s refusal to abide by the 2015 agreement.
+Amid the acrimony, Mr Putin has rejected a four-way meeting with Ukraine, France and Germany, saying it is useless in light of Ukraine’s refusal to abide by the 2015 pact.

-Moscow has strongly criticized the US and its Nato allies for providing Ukraine with weapons and holding joint drills, saying that this encourages Ukrainian hawks to try to regain the rebel-held areas by force.
+Moscow has also strongly criticised the US and its Nato allies for providing Ukraine with weapons and holding joint drills, saying that this encourages Ukrainian hawks to try to regain the rebel-held areas by force.

 What might happen next?

-The situation has now reached a type of stalemate as both sides anticipate the other’s next move.
+The situation has now reached a state of intense stalemate as both sides anticipate the other’s next move.

 Moscow continues to deny talks of a Ukraine invasion while Western leaders have insisted that an incursion could be imminent.

-US president Joe Biden said he thinks Vladimir Putin will “move in” on Ukraine, while UK prime minister Boris Johnson has warned that “gloomy” intelligence suggested Moscow was planning a lightning raid on Kiev.
-Meanwhile, personnel from both the US and UK embassies in the Ukrainian capital have been ordered home - a move president Vladimir Zelensky labelled as “overreacting.”
+Mr Biden said he thinks Mr Putin will “move in” on Ukraine, while Boris Johnson has warned that “gloomy” intelligence suggested Moscow was planning a lightning raid on Kyiv.

+Meanwhile, personnel from both the US and UK embassies in the Ukrainian capital have been ordered home - a move president Volodymyr Zelensky labelled “overreacting.”

-Nato and other Western leaders have threatened huge sanctions against Russia if it attacks Ukraine, but it remains to be seen whether Moscow will take any notice.
+Nato and other Western leaders have threatened huge sanctions against Russia if it does attack Ukraine but it remains to be seen whether Moscow will take any notice.

+Speaking at the White House, Mr Biden warned Mr Putin once again: “I don’t know that he knows what he’s going to do, and I think he has to realise that it would be a gigantic mistake for him to move on Ukraine.
+The impact on Europe and the rest of the world would be devastating, and he would pay a heavy price.

+“I have been very, very straightforward and blunt with President Putin, both on the phone and in person – we will impose the most severe sanctions that have ever been imposed, economic sanctions, and there will be a lot to pay for that down the road.

 Register for free to continue reading